-While the Wright Brothers would not become well known until 1903, Dunbar gained notoriety a few years after graduating from high school.
-Unfortunately, Dunbar’s dreams of being a journalist did not materialize right away, as he did not have the funds to further his education and he was barred from the majority of jobs in the area because he was African American.
+While the Wright brothers would not become well known until 1903, Dunbar gained notoriety a few years after graduating from high school in 1891.
+Unfortunately, Dunbar’s dream of being a journalist did not materialize right away, as he did not have the funds to further his education, and he was barred from the majority of jobs in the area because he was African American.

-According to a biography on Dunbar’s life published by Wright State University, Dunbar worked as an elevator operator while continuing to write poetry and short stories.
+According to a biography on Dunbar’s life published by Wright State University, Dunbar worked as an elevator operator while continuing to write poetry.

 Dunbar’s work quickly became popular, earning him the acclaim of many, including that of Frederick Douglass.
 As Dunbar’s work became more widely known, he traveled around the United States and England giving readings.

-Dunbar passed away at the age of 33 at his mother’s home in Dayton in 1906, after a battle with tuberculosis.
+Sadly, Dunbar passed away at the age of 33 at his mother’s home in Dayton on February 9, 1906, following a battle with tuberculosis.